Meta-Learning via Classifier(-free) Diffusion Guidance: Introduction

 \section{Introduction}

-State-of-the-art machine learning algorithms often lack the ability to quickly generalize in a sample efficient manner to new unseen tasks.
+State-of-the-art machine learning algorithms often lack the ability to generalize in a sample efficient manner to new unseen tasks.
 In contrast, humans show remarkable capabilities in leveraging previous knowledge for learning a new task from just a few examples.
 Often, not even a single example is needed, as all relevant task information can be conveyed in the form of natural language instructions.
 Indeed, humans can solve novel tasks when prompted from a variety of different interaction modalities such as visual task observations or natural language prompts.
-In this work we aim to improve forward generalization of deep networks by developing new models that are capable of a similar multi-modal task inference.
-In particular, we present two different approaches that utilize text-based task descriptors for rapid zero-shot adaptation to new tasks.
+In this work we present new meta-learning techniques that allow models to perform a similar kind of multi-modal task inference and adaptation in the weight-space of neural network models.
+In particular, we present two different approaches (\textbf{HyperCLIP guidance} and \textbf{HyperLDM}) that utilize natural language task descriptors for zero-shot task adaptation.

-The development of deep learning models that quickly adapt and generalize to unseen tasks is the focus of the field of meta-learning.
-A recent trend stemming from the success of Model-Agnostic Meta-Learning \citep[MAML]{finn_model-agnostic_2017} describes meta-learning as a bi-level optimization problem: an outer loop meta-model is trained with the goal of improving the few-shot performance of a base model when fine-tuned on a variety of related tasks.
-MAML was specifically introduced as a gradient-based method to find an unconditional network initialization with good few-shot performance over an entire task universe.
-Recent progress in large scale deep learning is however challenging this explicit meta-learning framework.
-Large models trained on huge, rich, and diverse data sets have been shown to possess surprisingly good few-shot learning capabilities~\citep{brown_language_2020}.
-In particular, large scale pre-training and fine-tuning often outperforms explicit meta-learning procedures~\citep{mandi_effectiveness_2022}.
+The development of deep learning models that perform quick adaptation to unseen tasks is the focus of the field of meta-learning.
+Meta-learning can be defined as a bi-level optimization problem, a trend stemming from the success of Model-Agnostic Meta-Learning \citep[MAML]{finn_model-agnostic_2017}: an outer loop meta-model is trained with the goal of improving the few-shot performance of a base model when fine-tuned on a variety of related tasks.
+MAML was specifically introduced as a gradient-based method to find a network initialization with high few-shot performance over an entire set of tasks.
+Recent progress in large scale transformer networks is however challenging this explicit meta-learning framework grounded in optimization over model weights.
+Large models trained on huge, rich, and diverse data sets have been shown to possess surprisingly good few-shot learning capabilities through in-context learning \citep{brown_language_2020}.
+Moreover, large scale pre-training and fine-tuning often outperforms explicit meta-learning procedures~\citep{mandi_effectiveness_2022}. \citet{brown_language_2020} dispense of the bi-level optimization formulation and use the word ``Meta-Learning'' to generally describe problem settings with an inner-loop/outer-loop structure, and use the words ``zero-shot'', ``one-shot'', or ``few-shot'' depending on how many demonstrations are provided in-context at inference time \footnote{See the footnote in page 4 of \citet{brown_language_2020}.}.